heisendumb/ansible/README.md

 # Ansible

-This documentation presents how-to with Ansible to automate process to deploy applications (such as: python, rubygolang and java) or services (such as: mediawiki, sharelatex, grafana and etc....).
+This documentation presents how-to with Ansible to automate process deploy for applications (such as: python, rubygolang and java) or services (such as: mediawiki, sharelatex, grafana and etc....).

 * Bellow are the release versions of each software used in this project:
   * Python v3.6.7